-Posted by Alan Liptrot on Thursday, July 5, 2018 Under: Guest Motorcycle Articles
+Posted by Alan Liptrot on Thursday, July 5, 2018 Under: Italian Motorcycles

 From radio components to a range of some of the most beautiful motorcycles in the world.
 There's no wonder that Ducati owners are some of the most loyal motorcyclists there are.

 In 1926, Adriano and Marcello Ducati founded a company that specialised not in motorcycles, but the production of radio components.
 During the war years, they turned their attention toward electronic military equipment.
 This move made their factory a target for allied bombing, but despite frequent, serious damage, they managed to remain in production.
 In 1950, Ducati launched their first motorcycle, which was based on the already well established Cucciolo engine.
 This power unit, designed by Aldo Farinelli, was originally created as a strap on motor for push bikes.
 By the time Ducati adopted it, 200,000 units had been produced.
 This first creation by Ducati was capable of 40mph and 200 mpg and weighed in at 98 pounds.
 These bikes were badged as 55M or 65TL.

 Post-war economic growth put more money in Italians’ pockets and with it the need for something more sophisticated, so at the Milan Show of 1952, the company introduced the 65TS and the cruiser, which was the first four-stroke scooter in the world.
 Unfortunately, the public didn’t embrace the idea as Ducati had hoped, and the model was withdrawn the following year with sales barely reaching the 2,000 mark.
 At this time, Ducati were still making electronic equipment, so the decision was made to split the company and Ducati Elettronica SpA was created under separate management.